f5devcentral/f5-rseries-training/docs/rseries_troubleshooting.rst

       └─velocity-swap                    253:1    0     1G  0 lvm

 Note that the nvme1n1p2 partition above is 232.9Gb in size, but within it, it has a vdo / lvm with a size of 465.4Gb which is bigger than the physical capacity of that partition.
-VDO is a Virtual Data Optimizier, it is a device mapper target that provides inline data reduction services on block storage, specifically targeting data deduplication, compression, and thin provisioning.
+VDO is a Virtual Data Optimizer, it is a device mapper target that provides inline data reduction services on block storage, specifically targeting data deduplication, compression, and thin provisioning.

 Here is what VDO does: